UNITED AGAINST COVID-19

 The current count is around 1.2 million Rohingya living in the world’s largest refugee camp in Kutupalong (Bangladesh).

 This project is novel and unique.
-Our MMT who has been trained, per WHO guidelines, are playing a pivotal role.
+Our Outreach Teams, who have been trained, per WHO guidelines, are playing a pivotal role.
 They are not only saving lives by identifying possible positive patients, but also are educating the Rohingya community in their own language about this deadly virus to mitigate its spread.

 Please join us in the fight against COVID-19.